CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 ![](http://imgur.com/4Un9Q5f.jpg)

-I’ll be using the Naive Bayes classifier as the benchmark model because it will always predict either of the one class.

-I’ll be looking to maximize the accuracy of the predictions using this model.
+I’ll be looking to maximize the accuracy of the predictions using Gaussian Naive Bayes model.

 ## III.
 Methodology